cosmos/cosmos-sdk/docs/architecture/adr-030-rosetta-api-support.md

 ### Service

-The Service is just an struct that is started and listens to the port specified in the options.
-This is commonly used for all the SDK versions supported.
+`Service` is a simple `struct` that is started and listens to the port specified in the options.
+This is meant to be used across all the Cosmos SDK versions that are actively supported.

 The constructor follows: